JuliaDebug/Debugger.jl/README.md

       - `bp on/off throw` - turn on or off break on throw

 An empty command will execute the previous command.

+Changing frames with `f i::Int` will change the prompt to `$i|debug>`.
+Stepping commands will not work until you return to `f 1`, but a subset of normal commands will continue to work.

+In addition to these debugging commands, you can type `` ` `` to enter "evaluation mode" indicated by a prompt `$i|julia>`.
+In evaluation mode, any expression you type is executed in the debug context.
+For example, if you have a local variable named `n`, then once in evaluation mode typing `n` will show you the value of `n` rather than advancing to the next line.

+Hit backspace as the first character of the line to return to "debug mode."

 ### Breakpoints